 This is the #1 way most pets are reunited with their owners.
 This is the most important step in the search process.

 Click this link to fill out this Lost Pet Form.
-By submitting this form, you are giving consent for 941 Lost Pets to post the information you include (your phone number and email address) on 941 Lost Pets page.
+By submitting this form, you are giving consent for Lost Pet Services, Inc. to post the information you include (your phone number and email address) on the Lost and Found Pets 941 (Lost Pet Services) Facebook page.
 This will help facilitate the possible reunion of a lost pet with their owner.
 Plus it will generate a free flyer for you to share.

 TROUBLE UPLOADING THE PHOTOS?